Search Courses

 Delivery Mode: In Class

 The objective of this course is to introduce students to quantitative managerial skills.
 Increasingly managers face decisions that require reliable information and a clear understanding of their agency's profile.
-Quantitative managerial skills allow for this information and understanding to be provided; it makes possible better decisions in human resources, marketing, operations, finance, accounting, and other functional areas.
-Objectives of the course are achieved through a combination of Readiness Assessment Tests and critical analysis of evidence based articles and the impact on decision making.
-Course assignments offer students opportunities to analyze a Patient Satisfaction data set using SPSS and to develop their evidence based decision making skills.
+Quantitative managerial skills allow for this information and understanding to be provided; it makes better decisions possible in human resources, marketing, operations, finance, accounting, and other functional areas.

 Credit Value (FCE): 0.50